 RICHMOND & WANDSWORTH SOCIAL GROUPS

-The Boroughs of Richmond upon Thames and Wandsworth work with Resources for Autism to run social groups for adults on the autism spectrum.
-These groups offer the people who attend the opportunity to meet friends, take part in fun activities, learn new skills and get support and advice.
+The Boroughs of Richmond upon Thames and Wandsworth work with Resources for Autism to run social groups for autistic adults.
+These groups offer autistic people the opportunity to meet friends, take part in fun activities, learn new skills and get support and advice.
 Do email firstname.lastname@example.org or call Resources for Autism on 020 8458 3259 or 07792 484196 for more information.

 When: Every other Thursday, from 6.00pm to 8.00pm.